 During a chance encounter on an airplane, Ady runs into Arizona Senator Jeff Flake, the deciding vote on Trump’s Tax Bill which threatens to gut Medicare and Medicaid—programs that Ady will need to rely on as his disease progresses.
 Ady pleads with the Senator to “be a hero” and vote no on the bill which could save his life.
 This conversation, captured on video, goes viral before the plane lands.

-Through the journey we take audiences behind-the-scenes look into what it takes to build a movement, the power of personal storytelling as a tool for change, and the poignancy of a dying man reminding us that we need to act now to shape a better future for ourselves and for future generations to come.
-Ady’s story urges us to ask ourselves what kind of mark we want to make on our society and what we are willing to give to achieve it.
+Through the journey we take audiences behind-the-scenes into what it takes to build a movement, the power of personal storytelling as a tool for change, and the poignancy of a dying man reminding us to act now to shape a better future.
+Ady’s story urges us to ask ourselves what kind of mark we want to make on our society, and what we are willing to give to achieve it.

 Nicholas Bruckman, Director